HinaChoudhry/Pawfect-Pets/README.md

 ### Blog Detail Page

 The blog detail page is where users can read blog posts in full as well as leave comments.
 The Blog Detail page includes a related image to the blog post, a title, author, date posted and text sections.
 Logged in users can also leave comments here on the blog post.

+### FAQ Page

+The link to the FAQ is in the footer of the website.
+The FAQ page has questions and answers to common questions regarding delivery and returns.
+The questions and answers are laid out with the Bootstrap accordion feature.
+When initially on the page, all of the accordions are collapsed into just questions but when a user clicks on a question, the answer is revealed underneath the the question.

 ## Database schema
 ![db schema](https://github.com/HinaChoudhry/Pawfect-Pets/blob/main/readme_images/database/database%20schema.png)